-UN calls on rival Libya factions to unite
+UN calls on rival Libya factions to end war and unite

 The UN envoy for Libya urged on Wednesday different factions to take advantage of a National Conference that will be held next month to unite the country and end fighting.